aergoio/aergo-protobuf/README.md

 }
 ```

-Add following line to the changelog
+Add the following line to the changelog:
 ```diff
 - somefile.proto::sometype::hash (type: bytes, fieldNo: 1)
 ```

-## Update (Remove + Add)
+### Update (Remove + Add)

-Just a combination of remove & add
+Just a combination of remove and add.

-eg. somefile.proto
+Example: somefile.proto
 ```
 // from
 message sometype {